Maradona

 If CAM is holding back your Starting XI, Maradona is worth chasing; his 99 OVR Legend card turns midfield into a real Cup push.

-If ST is your weak Cup slot, Pelé is worth building around; his 99 OVR Legend card gives the attack a stable push without waiting for Prime.
+If ST is holding back your Cup push, Pelé is worth building around; his 99 OVR Legend card locks down striker before a Prime chase.

 If 2002 Brazil is your closest path, R9 / Ronaldo is worth building around; his 99 OVR ST card gives Brazil squads a Cup-ready striker.